-Note 3-For longer survey lines, $kmax_L$, which is determined using Eq 1, permits the use of chord lengths, 2ks, longer than those of interest or concern to the floor user.
+NOTE 3-For longer survey lines, $kmax_L$, determined using Eq 1, permits the use of chord lengths 2ks longer than those of interest or concern to the floor user.

-- 4.2.4 The maximum chord length for suspended floor slabs shall be 4 ft, unless the slab has been placed without camber and the shoring remains in place. - 4.3 Waviness Index-Maximum Number of Deviation Measurements per Chord Length: - 4.3.1 As the values of k are increased from 1 to $kmax_L$, the number of deviation calculations decreases.
+4.2.4 The maximum chord length for suspended floor slabs shall be 1.2 m, unless the slab has been placed without camber and the shoring remains in place.

+4.3 Waviness Index-Maximum Number of Deviation Measurements per Chord Length:

+4.3.1 As the values of k are increased from 1 to $kmax_L$, the number of deviation calculations decreases.